-I am a visual artist and researcher from the Netherlands, now based in Groningen and Utrecht.
+Hi.
+I am a visual artist and researcher from the Netherlands, currently based in Utrecht and Groningen.

-I make drawings, I write and do research, and ocasionally I teach.
+I make drawings, I do research on early modern artistic technique, and ocasionally I teach.

-In my artistic work I work mainly with drawing, and with themes like historicity and early modern visual culture, abstraction and observation, and anatomy and corporeality.
-In the past years my focus shifted to critically and playfully appropriating images, ideas and processes from the past into new drawings.
-In my historical research I am a.o. interested in artistic technique as embodied knowledge.
+In my artistic work I work mainly with drawing, and through it I investigate themes like historicity and early modern visual culture, abstraction and observation, and anatomy and corporeality.
+In the past years my focus shifted to critically and playfully reinterpreting images, ideas and processes from the past into new drawings.

 I am currently a PhD candidate at Utrecht University, working within the ERC-funded project DURARE (Dynamics of the Durable: A History of Making Things Last in the Visual and Decorative Arts).

 My work has been exhibited in the Netherlands and internationally, a.o. in TRENTATRES Gallery in Valencia, the Stedelijk Museum Assen voor Hedendaagde Kunst (SMAHK) and The Bookstore Foundation in Amsterdam.